February 25, 2021

 Abto Software, in another example, has developed a full-fledged cashier-less technology, enabling each computer-vision-powered unit to process more than 100 items of any category per minute.
 One of the limitations of Abto’s solution is that it can ensure a 100% accuracy only if the products are not overlapping while transported over the checkout conveyor.

 Lastly, a review of cashier-less systems can rarely go without mentioning Amazon’s Just Walk Out system.
 By utilizing a combination of cameras, sensors, and deep learning, customers can simply pick up the items they need and walk out of the store without waiting in line to pay.
 Notably, customers don’t need an Amazon account or an app.
 Computer vision camera track a person’s movements, and shelf sensors detect item removal or return.
 As the customer leaves the store, their card is automatically charged for items they picked up.

-For the whole system to work as intended, sensitive information including credit card data is required for collection.
+For this retail automation system enabling retail automation to work as intended, sensitive information including credit card data is required for collection.
 However, in today’s privacy context, Just Walk Out is yet another trade-off between privacy and convenience.
 Nevertheless, Philadelphia and San Francisco, potentially huge markets for Amazon’s technology, both banned cashier-less stores last year.
 Interestingly enough, in March 2020 Amazon started selling its Just Walk Out technology to other retailers.